Parents' Association Constitution

 4.11 In the absence of just cause notified in advance and accepted by the Committee, an elected or co-opted member of the Committee having not attended at three (3) consecutive meetings of the Committee will, at the discretion of the Committee, be deemed to have resigned from the Committee.

-4.12 If a vacancy arises during the period of office of the Committee such vacancy may be filled by co-option at the discretion of the Committee and The College Management.
+4.12 If a vacancy arises during the period of office of the Committee such vacancy may be filled by co-option at the discretion of the Committee and The Board of Management.

 4.13 Committee members are accountable to the Honorary Treasurer for all monies coming into their possession in relation to Parent Association events and activities.